finos/htc-grid/docs/project/getting_started/happy-path.md

    ```bash
    kubectl delete -f ./generated/single-task-test.yaml
    ```
-## Create a cognito user (CLI)
+## Create a Cognito user (CLI)
-All the services behind a public URL are protected wih an authentication mechanism based on Cognito.
-So in order to access the grafana dashboard you will need to create a cognito user.
+All the services behind a public URL are protected with an authentication mechanism based on Cognito.
+So in order to access the Grafana dashboard you will need to create a Cognito user.
 Please from the root of the project :

-1. Choose a cognito username:
+1. Choose a Cognito username:
    ```bash
    export USERNAME=<my_cognito_user>
    ```
-2. Choose a cognito password (make this password follows [cognito default policy](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-settings-policies.html) ) :
+2. Choose a Cognito password (make this password follows [Cognito default policy](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-settings-policies.html) ) :
 You can reuse the password chosen  in section [Deploy HTC-Grid](#deploying-htc-grid) or create a new one.
    ```bash
    export PASSWORD=<my_grafana_admin_password>